loganthorneloe/ml-road-map/README.md

 ![ml road map turbo](assets/road_map_turbo.jpeg)

 Welcome to the **Machine Learning Road Map-Turbo**.
-This is the fastest, high-quality road map to get up-to-speed on machine learning fundamentals.
+This is the fastest, high-quality road map to get up to speed on machine learning fundamentals.
 It teaches you the prerequisites and machine learning fundamentals necessary to understand how machine learning works and build with it.
 The goal is to quickly get to a point where you can comfortably explore machine learning topics on your own.
 Many other road maps are more comprehensive, this one is purposefully streamlined.

 These resources are aggregated from the best ML educators.
 I've linked to the authors as much as possible.
 Please support them. **Feedback/suggestions/corrections** are always welcome and appreciated.